alpha2207/alphaflix/README.md

-# AlphaTv
+# AlphaFlix

 ## Description
-### AlphaTv is A React Based Web Application To Search Your Favorite Movies Online.
+### AlphaTv is A React Based Web Application To Search Your Favorite Movies and TV Shows.

 ### It is Powered By TMDB Api & Its Frontend Uses Technologies Like React and BootStrap.